Piet Mondrian, Fine Artist of the Early 20th Century

 Mondrian's life was entirely the life of an artist.
 He never married.
 He had no children.
 He spent hours upon hours on his canvasses, and his work as a painter.

-Mondrian fled wars; he had emigrated to Paris in 1911, to enjoy the avant-guard movements and the interaction with all the other great artists of his day: Picasso, and Georges Braque were some of his early influences.
+Mondrian fled wars; he had immigrated to Paris in 1911, to enjoy the avant-guard movements and the interaction with all the other great artists of his day: Picasso, and Georges Braque were some of his early influences.
 Mondrian fled that city and moved back to Amsterdam in 1914, at the outbreak of World War I.

 Mondrian went back to Paris in 1918, after the end of World War I, only to flee the encroaching Nazi occupation of France in 1938; Mondrian then moved first to London in 1938, then to New York City in 1940.